Automated Chronicles: Documenting with Content Assembly

 Use Case

-In our earlier example, we discussed an HR scenario where salary increment letters were generated for employees by creating and using templates.
-This blog extends that scenario by demonstrating how to generate these documents in bulk with minimal effort.
+We looked at an HR scenario where increment letters with salary changes were issued for the employees using templates.
+This blog extends that story by explaining how to complete the documents in bulk with minimal effort.

 Demonstration